jc-aguilera/carlosom/docs/scenarios/flashback.md

 scenarioPic: /assets/scenarios/flashback.jpg
 objectives:
     - Find a way to the abandoned hospital through the forest.
-    - Use the solvent on Dorothy's three exposed pods, while avoiding the Axeman.
+    - Find some syringes, fill them with solvent, and use them on Dorothy's three exposed pods, while avoiding the Axeman.
-    - Defeat Dorothy.
-    - Escape the hospital before it collapses.
+    - Defeat the now vulnerable Dorothy, and escape the hospital before it collapses.
     - If you did not make it to the hospital in time, navigate through the forest to find a large bridge.
 flavorText: An abandoned buiIding in a foggy forest.
 All around us were the echoes of some forgotten tragedy.
 Enveloped in evil, we pressed onward.
 ---